r-grandorder/tri-hermes/en/pages/agartha.md

 Fou fou?

 **Astolfo:**
-Master this is not the time to get all cuddly with Fou! ! !
+Master this is not the time to get all cuddly with Fou!!!

 ---